hrsetyono/gutenberg-tutorial/README.md

 - All codes use ES5 syntax.
 No need for those fancy Babel and friends.

+- All important parts are commented in the code.

 > If you have any question, let me know in [Issues](https://github.com/hrsetyono/wp-blocks-tutorial/issues)

 ### Credit